 We offer two accredited undergraduate degrees—in electrical engineering (B.S.) and computer science (B.S.)—where our classes are characterized by rigor in curriculum, award-winning educators, small class size for individual attention, and low attrition for help with success toward completion.
 Our classroom and laboratory curriculum are at the cutting edge of knowledge enabled by the high impact research performed by the faculty in their respective fields.
 This is evidenced by a high percentage of our graduates finding full-time gainful employment in the area of their study, either before they graduate or within a short time after graduation.

 We offer four graduate degrees—an M.S. and a Ph.D. in electrical engineering, and an M.S. in computer science.
-A newly-approved Ph.D. in computer science will begin in Fall 2021.
+A newly-approved Ph.D. in computer science began in Fall 2021.
 As part of their curricular training, our electrical engineering graduate students can conduct supervised research in the following areas: electric power and energy systems; image processing; and materials and devices for energy efficiency.
 Similarly, our computer science graduate students can conduct supervised research in software security, networks, machine learning, and image processing for cancer detection, telemedicine, precision agriculture, and software fault tolerance.
 We offer a dual B.S and M.S. degree program (5 years track) in Computer Science.
-We also offer minors in software engineering, informatics, and computer science for students across SDSU.
+We also offer minors in computer science, software engineering, computer engineering, and informatics for students across SDSU.

 EECS is home to the Center for Power Systems Studies (CPSS) and the Image Processing Lab (IPL).
 CPSS, which was approved by the SD Board of Regents in 1968, is a partnership of SDSU with the electric power industry in the region for providing the educational opportunities to power engineers.
 IPL, which was founded in 1988, is dedicated to R&D efforts in radiometric, geometric, and spatial characterization, calibration, and correction algorithms for satellite and airborne imaging systems.
 Our faculty also direct laboratories on material characterization, microgrid design and operation, and image processing using LIDAR.
 Our faculty are also affiliated with other campus-wide initiatives such as the use of the state-of-the-art Roaring Thunder Linux Cluster for research computing and the U.S. Economic Development Administration (EDA) University Center for Commercialization of Sustainable Energies and Precision Agriculture Sensors Technologies.